 The correct prediction of separation over a broad range of geometric and flow conditions remains a major challenge to even the most advanced turbulence models, at whatever level of closure [1], [2].
-Although the overall features and dimensions of recirculation zones are returned correctly by some turbulence models, their detailed features are almost always misrepresented.
-One common defect which occurs almost invariably, whatever the predictive quality in the recirculation zone itself may be, is an insufficient rate of postreattachment recovery.
+Although the overall features and dimensions of separated zones are returned correctly by some turbulence models, the velocity and Reynolds-stress fields are almost always poorly predicted.
+One particular defect, observed irrespective of the quality of model solutions within the recirculation zone itself, is an insufficient rate of post-reattachment recovery.
 The ubiquity of this defect suggests that the problem may lie in the complex interaction between the outer shear layer, originally above the recirculation zone, and the wall over which the wake recovers.
-The effect of the wall is two-fold: first, it acts to block the wall-normal velocity fluctuations and to reflect pressure fluctuations, thus modifying the turbulence field away from the wall in the shear layer; and second, it causes the formation of a sheared boundary layer, with its own scales and turbulence characteristics, which interacts with the outer shear layer, thus affecting its evolution.
+Fig. 1 gives a schematic view of the major interactions of interest herein and described below.
+The effect of the wall is twofold: first, it acts to block the wall-normal velocity fluctuations and to reflect pressure fluctuations, thus modifying the turbulence field away from the wall in the shear layer; and second, it causes the formation of a sheared boundary layer, with its own scales and turbulence characteristics, which interacts with the outer shear layer, thus affecting its evolution.
 Within the recirculation zone itself, the near-wall backward flow may also be regarded as an amalgam of (at least) two disparate shear layers: the outer one originating from the lower part of the post-separation free shear layer, subjected to strong curvature as a consequence of reattachment, and the inner one being the boundary layer originating at the reattachment point line.
 However, here, the boundary layer is very thin, and the flow is, most likely, dominated by the outer shear layer interacting almost inviscibly with the wall.
-Both the post-reattachment recovery layer and the reverseflow layer are highly perturbed, in addition to being composite layers, by the strong curvature and normal straining associated with the impingement process in the reattachment region.
+Both the post-reattachment recovery layer and the reverse-flow layer are highly perturbed, in addition to being composite layers, by the strong curvature and normal straining associated with the impingement process in the reattachment region.